rbw/pysnow/README.md

 Looking for testers!
 ---

 Pysnow's author is hard at work building a new simple and lightweight yet powerful and extensible Python 3.7+ asyncio library for working with ServiceNow called *Snow*.
-It's currently in alpha (beta shortly) and currently provides *Table API* CRUD features, check it out at [rbw/snow](https://github.com/rbw/snow).
+It's in alpha (beta shortly) and currently provides *Table API* CRUD features, check it out at [rbw/snow](https://github.com/rbw/snow).

 Development status